template01/lasse/assets/lasse.md

 I’m good at imagining and visualizing concepts whether that might be through <span data-target="sketch">sketches, prototypes or models</span>.

 Professionally I’ve mainly worked as a webdesigner and developer, but I’m really interested in projects which touch upon product design, webdesign and automation.
-The transition between <span data-target="lasse">digital and analog</span> really get’s me started.
+The transition between <span data-target="automation">digital and analog</span> really get’s me started.

 I believe in <span data-target="connected">a connected web</span>.
 A website not only talks to a visitor but also communicates with your fridge and your smartphone.
 I therefore also believe in the importance and the rise of flexible Content Management Systems built around <span data-target="query">REST-API/GraphQl</span> or other query languages.